-- (i) Provision of services as nominee, management, registrar and transfer agency, providing research services, through agents as well as services in relation with asset management, financial advice and/or other advisory services to the Management Company. - (ii) Engaging in banking, sales and trading transactions including foreign exchange, derivative, principal lending, brokerage, market making activities or other financial transactions with the Management Company either as principal and in its own interests or on behalf of other clients.
+- (i) Provision of services as a nominee, as an administrative Registrar and Transfer Agent, and of research services, securities lending transactions via agents and services related to asset management, financial advice and/or other advisory services for the Management Company. - (ii) Engaging in banking, sales and trading transactions including foreign exchange, derivative, principal lending, brokerage, market making activities or other financial transactions with the Management Company either as principal and in its own interests or on behalf of other clients.